146 Years Ago

 Egil didn’t like quiet.
 His thoughts were too loud for him to bear quiet spaces.
 Even worse, the unusual stands out when things are quiet.
 Egil was many things, unusual definitely one of them, and he couldn’t afford to stand out here.
 Not with the Enforcers on his trail, not with the injuries he’d sustained fighting them.

-He wandered Damael until he found the licentious end of town, where people stranger than himself roamed the streets, where strains of music and sweet perfume drifted out from various questionable establishments, the patrons of those establishments loitering in the streets or hanging off balconies, calling drunkenly into the night.
-The growing dark did nothing for the life of the neighborhood – nothing except, perhaps, encourage it.
+He wandered Damael until he found the tawdry end of town, where people more conspicuous than himself roamed the streets, where strains of music and sweet perfume drifted out from various questionable establishments, the patrons of those establishments loitering in the streets or hanging off balconies, calling drunkenly into the night.
+The growing dark did nothing for the life of the neighborhood— nothing, perhaps, except encourage it.

-Egil rented a room at a noisy, run-down tavern and immediately retreated upstairs to tend his wounds, only venturing back down to the common room again when he was hungry and could no longer bear solitude.
+Egil rented a room at a well-populated, nondescript tavern and immediately retreated upstairs to tend to his wounds, only venturing back down again when he was hungry and could no longer bear the company of his own thoughts.

-In the hour he’d been upstairs, the place had filled out.
-The entire common room was tinted gold, the furniture all made from a vibrant light oak and the lanterns casting warmth across the faces of people all around.
+In the hour he’d been upstairs, the common room had filled out.
+The whole room was tinted gold, the furniture all made from a vibrant light oak and the lanterns that lined the room casting warmth across the faces of people all around.
+The smell of bread and garlic hangs in the air, and Egil feels some of the tension lift from his shoulders.

 Various groups sat scattered about, circled around uneven tables shoved together for convenience.
 The biggest group gathered at the bar, where a man sat talking animatedly – sharing local gossip, from what Egil could hear.
 He was older, with the build of a laborer and covered in scars.
 While Egil eyed the group, a woman at the center looked his way.
 She was slender, wrapped in scarlet fabrics, and when their gazes met, Egil felt a cold trill jolt down his spine.

-He looked away, focusing on finding an out-of-the-way table for himself and waving one of the servers over.
-When finally settled in, still half-listening to the gossip at the bar, he pondered the strange rumors he’d heard about Damael.
+He looked away, focusing on finding a secluded table for himself and waving over one of the servers.
+When finally settled in, still half-listening to the gossip at the bar, he pondered the strange rumors he’d heard of Damael.

 Now that Egil was here, he couldn’t not investigate.